 - Most annual herbs taste their best before they flower.
-Once the annual herbs flower, they older leaves begin to decline and new leaves are smaller and bitter.
+Once the annual herbs flower, the older leaves begin to decline and new leaves are smaller and bitter.

-Pinch and use often.
+- Pinch and use often.
 Even young plants need to be pinched back to encourage them to branch out and become full.
-Annual herbs, like basil, can be pinched when they are 3-4 inches tall.
+Annual herbs, like basil, can be pinched when they are three to four inches tall.